Piyasaade/Assignment1.2-RT2/README.md

 H0: both code have the same efficiency

-Ha: Professor's code is better. since the result i got is on the left side so the H0 can't be rejected
+Ha: Professor's code is better.

+since the result i got is on the left side so the H0 can't be rejected (between 0.1 and 0.2)